-Natalizumab is a treatment option for adults with moderate or severe Crohn’s disease (CD), one of the two main forms of inflammatory bowel disease (IBD).
-Natalizumab is sold in the United States under the brand name Tysabri.
-It is a type of biologic therapy called an integrin receptor antagonist.1
+Natalizumab is a medicine for adults with moderate or severe Crohn’s disease, one of the two main forms of inflammatory bowel disease (IBD).
+Natalizumab is sold in the United States under the brand name Tysabri®.1-3

 How does natalizumab work?

 Natalizumab is a type of biologic therapy called an integrin receptor antagonist.
 Integrin receptor antagonists contain special antibodies that are made in a lab to target cells involved in the process of inflammation.1,2

 The antibodies in natalizumab target specific types of white blood cells that cause inflammation.
 The antibodies block a protein on the surface of the white blood cells.
 This prevents the cells from moving out of the blood vessels and into tissues.
 Preventing the white blood cells from moving into tissues helps stop the process that causes inflammation.1,2